Mooks jump on the hero, pinning him down.

 - Danny Phantom: when Danny steals the exo-suit and fights the ghost army in Reign Storm, the ghost skeletons do this to Danny before he breaks out.

-- Looney Tunes: Bugs Bunny pulls a Type D, naturally.
-He is jumped by several large dogs in an alley in the episode "A Hare Grows in Manhattan".
+- Looney Tunes: Bugs Bunny is jumped by several large dogs in an alley in the cartoon "A Hare Grows In Manhattan".
 They attempt to dog-pile him, but in the end, it shows Bugs jumping up and down on top of the pile, leaving the leader of the dogs at the bottom.